 These are some of the main benefits the Yerevan Card tourist pass offers to travelers who visit Armenia:

-- transfer from or to Zvartnots Airport
+- free transfer from or to Zvartnots Airport

-- entry to more than 40 museums
+- free entry to 30+ museums around Armenia

 - city map